Hear about iJOBS from our students

-Phase 2 applications require at least 12 hours prior to Phase 1 activities, a personal statement, permission from your PI, and a letter of recommendation from your PI or another faculty member with whom you have a long-standing relationship.
+Phase 2 applications require at least 12 hours of prior Phase 1 activities, a personal statement, permission from your PI, and a letter of recommendation from your PI or another faculty member with whom you have a long-standing relationship.
 Applications are open to graduate students and postdoctoral fellows.
 Graduate students must be in good academic standing (GPA > 3.0) and have completed the proposition qualifier.
 Postdocs can apply at any stage.
 Applications open each spring in April and programming begins the following September.
 Completion of Phase 1 and 2 components allows a trainee to obtain an Attestation of Completion Certificate from iJOBS.

 Please note that iJOBS does not organize or promote full-time internships.
 Instead, we offer externships/shadowing in Phase 2. iJOBS administration strongly suggests that if a trainee does want an internship that they talk to their faculty PI and get their permission BEFORE applying to the internship.
 Furthermore, students should be close to completing their degree/thesis prior to applying for an internship.

 Phase 3 (iMPLEMENT) is intended to serve as a bridge between career focus and career placement, with preparation for the job search and employment for trainees who have been through Phase 2.
 Individualized resume and cover letter preparation, as well as interview practice and job searching tools, are provided.